it-dept-cis/Essential-Guide-to-Election-Security/docs/source/ei_primer/voter_reg.rst

 Risks and threats
 &&&&&&&&&&&&&&&&&

 As noted in the previous section, the ability to access voter registration systems through the internet results in a significant increase in vulnerability and resulting risk.
-There are well known best practices to mitigate these risks, but the ability to attack and manipulate voter registration systems by remote means makes them a priority for strengthening of the security resilience of these components.
+There are well known best practices to mitigate these risks (see many of the best practices in this Guide, especially :doc:`here <../bp/managing_infrastructure>` and :doc:`here <../bp/patching_vuln_management>`), but the ability to attack and manipulate voter registration systems by remote means makes them a priority for strengthening of the security resilience of these components.

-While attacks on voter registration systems may have a specific purpose not found outside the elections domain, the vectors for those attacks, and thus the primary risks and threats associated with voter registration systems, are similar to those of other systems running on COTS IT hardware and software, and include:
+While attacks on voter registration systems may have a specific purpose not found outside the elections domain, the vectors for those attacks, and thus the primary risks and threats associated with voter registration systems, are similar to those of other systems running on COTS IT hardware, software, or cloud systems, and include:

-* Risks associated with established (whether persistent or intermittent) internet connectivity,
+* Risks associated with established (whether persistent or intermittent) internet connectivity;
-* Network connections with other internal systems, some of which may be owned or operated by other organizations or authorities,
+* Network connections with other internal systems, some of which may be owned or operated by other organizations or authorities;
-* Security weaknesses in the underlying COTS products, whether hardware or software,
+* Security weaknesses in the underlying COTS products, whether hardware, software or cloud systems;
-* Errors in properly managing authentication and access control for authorized users,
+* Errors in properly managing authentication and access control for authorized users;
-* Difficulty associated with finding, and rolling back, improper changes found after the fact, and
+* Difficulty associated with finding, and rolling back, improper changes found after the fact;
-* Infrastructure- and process-related issues associated with backup and auditing.
+* Infrastructure- and process-related issues associated with backup and auditing; and
+* Vulnerabilities resulting from misconfigurations.

 These items must be managed to ensure proper management of voter registration systems.
-Because they are risks and threats shared among users of COTS products, there is a well-established set of controls to mitigate risk and thwart threats, as provided throughout this Guide and in related cyberscurity guidance such as the :doc:`CIS Controls <cis_controls>`.
+Because they are risks and threats shared among users of COTS products, there is a well-established set of controls to mitigate risk and thwart threats, as provided throughout this Guide and in related cyberscurity guidance such as the :doc:`CIS Controls <../bp/cis_controls>`.

 How these components connect &&&&&&&&&&&&&&&&&&&&&&&&&&&&